kapetan/electron-drag/README.md

 This module uses [osx-mouse][osx] or [win-mouse][win] modules for tracking the mouse position on the entire screen, and thereby enabling consistent window dragging, while the affected element is still able to receive dom events.

+# Build

+The module needs to be built with the correct `Electron` headers.
+See the [guide for using native Node modules with Electron][native] for more information.

+Versions of this library above version 2.0.0 require `Electron` which support `Node.js` version 9 and above.

 # Usage

 	npm install electron-drag